Here is one of the winners of spring 2018 challenge's first three months:

-The following project won the 'summer 2017' scientific challenge:
+The following project won the 'fall 2017' scientific challenge:

 For more information please visit the hall of fame.